-- A. Residential uses existing as of the effective date of this Ordinance shall be allowed to remain. - B. Existing residential dwellings may be replaced, altered or restored.
+- A. Residential uses lawfully established on or before March 17, 1999 shall be allowed to remain. - B. Lawfully established residential dwellings may be replaced, altered or restored.
 Replacement may be to another place on the lot or parcel within the "Development Area" as shown on the Badger Creek Limited Use Overlay Map.
 The replacement dwelling shall be subject to the Property Development Standards of the (F-F(10)) Zone.

-Section 3.942 - Conditional Uses
+Section 3.824 - Conditional Uses